hau-mal/databricks/README.md

 * [Generating events](https://raw.github.com/hau-mal/databricks/master/notebooks/eh-kafka-generator.dbc) to an Azure EventHub with a Kafka enabled endpoint.
 The Apache Kafka connectors for Structured Streaming are packaged in Databricks Runtime.
 * [Reading the generated events](https://raw.github.com/hau-mal/databricks/master/notebooks/eh-kafka-reader-py.dbc) with the Kafka libs.
 * [Reading the generated events](https://raw.github.com/hau-mal/databricks/master/notebooks/eh-reader-py.dbc) with the Azure Event Hubs libs.
-* With EventHub capturing enabled on an EventHubs, events are captured in Azur Blob or Azure Data Lakes Store.
+* Best practice is to archive incoming events on an Azure Event Hub with EventHub capturing enabled on an EventHubs.
+Events are captured in Azure Blob or Azure Data Lakes Store in Avro.
 This [Notebook](https://raw.github.com/hau-mal/databricks/master/notebooks/eh-kafka-ReadCapturedEvents.dbc) demonstrated how to read the captured events.

 ## 3. Read data from IoT-Hub and write it back to an EventHub and Azure Data Lake
 * [Notebook](https://raw.github.com/hau-mal/databricks/master/notebooks/PySimulatedDevicesfromIoTHub2EH.dbc)